puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

     --login root --keyfile ~/.ssh/puppetlabs-ec2_rsa \
     --install-script gems --puppet-version 2.6.9

-Installs Puppet on an arbitrary system and return the new agent node's certname.
+Installs Puppet on an arbitrary system and returns the new agent node's certname.

 Interactive installation of PE is not supported, so you'll need an answers file.
 See the PE manual for complete documentation of the answers file format.
-A reasonable default has been supplied in the ext directory.
+A reasonable default has been supplied in Cloud Provisioner's `ext` directory.

-This action is not restricted to cloud machine instances, and will install PE on any machine accessible by SSH.
+This action is not restricted to cloud machine instances, and will install Puppet on any machine accessible by SSH.

 ### puppet node init